House Cleaning Tips > Cleaning Products > Natural Cleaning Products

 Vinegar can be used to clean toilets, floors, stovetops, and virtually anything.

-Baking soda is mixed with vinegar to make a paste that is used to clean practically any surface.
-On its own it can be used as an abrasive agent or to deodorize space.
+Baking soda is a natural deodorizer and a mild abrasive.
+Mix with water to make a paste that can be used to clean practically any surface.

 Lemon is very acidic and can be used to dissolve soap scum or other hard to clean things.